pyne/pyne/docs/devsguide/style_guide.rst

 *********************
 Pointers & References
 *********************
-Pointers and refernces may be either zero or one space away from the type name.
+Pointers and references may be either zero or one space away from the type name.
 If followed by a variable name, they must be one space away from the variable name.
 Do not put any spaces between the reference operator ``&`` and the variable name.